Author: Matt Garner

 If a company were to operate with an on-premise data warehouse, analysts could typically wait 24 hours or more for these types of data sets to flow into the data warehouse before it’s available for analysis.
 They can wait even longer for complex queries to run on that data, and in many cases, the storage and compute resources required to process and analyze are insufficient, leading to lags and crashes.

 With a cloud-based data warehouse, the system is designed for advanced data analytics, scale and ease of use.
-Businesses are able to join multiple internal and external data sources, run real-time analytics to reduce time to actionable insights, and build and operationalize AI solutions for predictive insights and personalization.
+Businesses are able to join multiple internal and external data sources, run real-time analytics to reduce time to actionable insights, and build and operationalize AI solutions for predictive insights and personalisation.

 The cloud also democratizes data across the business.
 By providing access rights to specific reports and dashboards, rather than IT ‘gate-keeping’ the data warehouse, different teams are able to get timely insights to make data-driven decisions.